haiiliin/abqpy/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 Fixes # (issue)

-# This change should be backported to the next release
+# This change should be backported to the previous releases

 - [x] V2016
 - [x] V2017